 The story of how you started skateboarding isn’t very typical..
 Can you tell us a bit about that?

 Esther Sayers: What d’y mean?!!
 Erm, OK.
 So, I’d learned to ski late (aged 38) and loved it.
-Returning to home to Hackney after a ski trip I took my kids to Victoria Park on an early spring Saturday afternoon.
+Returning home to Hackney after a ski trip once I took my kids to Victoria Park on an early spring Saturday afternoon.
 We’d bought my son his first board that morning and we met his cousin there, my daughter had got a board from someone, don’t remember where.
 I sat on the bench with the other parents and watched.
 We were there for hours.
 At the end of the day once it had quietened out I asked for a go.
 I was incredibly tentative but managed going down the flat bank first try.
 I loved the feeling.
 It was like skiing/riding but without snow – inner city concrete mountains.
 In a few weeks for my birthday my family bought me (cringe) a longboard.
 It was brilliant to start on because balance was easy and big wheels meant I could ride on any surface.

 You learned to skate at Hackney Bumps skatepark didn’t you?
 Why was that?